Oil sealed vacuum pumps

 Oil-sealed slat pump

-The oil-sealed slat vacuum pump is among the most common pump types available.
+The oil-sealed rotary vane vacuum pump is among the most common pump types available.

 It is found in heavy manufacturing industries, in industries that make electronics,